johnperry-math/AoC2025/README.md

   This doesn't make a lot of sense, but as I discovered when converting Day 3 to C# (as I did after Day 4), there's not a lot about `Enumerable.Range` that makes sense.

+### 🦠 Day 5: Cafeteria

+The elves have such crack programmers writing the cafeteria's inventory software that they can't figure out which ingredients are spoiled and which are fresh.

+In part 1, you identify the fersh ingredients.

+In part 2, you determine how many fresh ingredients are possible.

+#### Unusual tools

+* I dunno if large numbers were required, but in Ada I went ahead and defined a range of 64-bit numbers, and in C# I used `long`.
+* I had to create a vector type in HAC again.

+#### Experience

+Again, very straightforward.

+With C#:
+* Unlike Ada's `for ... of`, `foreach` does not return a reference, but rather a copy of an element.
+  (This may be because I used a `struct` rather than a `class`.
+  -- **confirmed**!)
+* Also unlike Ada, I cannot modify directly the fields of a structure in an array;
+  I have to replace the array element entirely.
+  (The same cause.)